-In Patient Services – Patients who require elective (planned) surgery will be admitted to ward 14.
-There are 20 inpatient beds in total and the ward cares for all major gynaecological and breast cases, during the working week.
+In Patient Services – Patients who require elective (planned) surgery will be admitted to our inpatient ward.
+There are 6 inpatient beds in total and the ward cares for all major gynaecological cases during the working week.
 It also provides a medical gynaecology emergency admission service 24 hours a day, 7 days a week.

 We also provide a fast track service for women with “early pregnancy problems“ on this ward which covers pregnant mothers before and up to 20 weeks gestation.

-The ward is supported by clinical nurse specialists for gynaecological cancer, urogynaecology, family planning and a matron.
+The ward is supported by clinical nurse specialists for gynaecological cancer, urogynaecology, family planning, matron, and a lead nurse.

 Early Pregnancy Assessment Unit – Patients who experience early pregnancy bleeds will be referred here to undergo ultrasound assessment and biochemical testing to check the progress of the pregnancy, this service is available daily.